Start the Deployment

 Change the service

-- Change the service name and selector to calculator-frontend.
+- Change the service name and selector to

-- Use the right targetPortfor the frontend.
+calculator-frontend. - Use the right

 Deploy the configuration